-When a loved one dies, you’re most likely caught up in the grief.
-Which means you’re often surprised when the tab comes up for the funeral.
+When a loved one dies, you're most likely caught up in the grief.
+This means you're often surprised when the tab comes up for the funeral.

 In fact, many mourners often pay more than they need to out of guilt.

 The good news is that you can help avoid the problem before you're gone with funeral insurance plans.
 Here, we're breaking down how to find the best plan for you and your family, one step at a time.

 First things first: if you're thinking about your funeral now, pause to give yourself a pat on the back.
 Many people refuse to talk about death unless strictly necessary--death isn't taboo, necessarily, so much as people are discouraged from talking frankly about their own demise.